 Arụmarụka: Journal of Conversational Thinking, uses the Creative Common Licence (CC BY-NC-ND).
 This licence “allows reusers to copy and distribute the material in any medium or format in unadapted form only, for noncommercial purposes only, and only so long as attribution is given to the creator.

-Authors are allowed to reprint their work elsewhere insofar as proper acknowledgement is given to the journal, and permission is granted by the Editor of the Journal.
+Authors retain full copyrights to their articles and are allowed to deposit it in any repository and reprint their work elsewhere insofar as proper acknowledgement is given to the journal.

 Article Publication Charges

 Arụmarụka: Journal of Conversational Thinking is a fully open access journal and as such charges Article Publication Fees of $200, payable only after the manuscript has been accepted.
 The journal also offers fees waivers when it receives external funding to cover publication cost.
 Authors will normally be notified when funds are available for waivers.